BLOCKvIO/web-sdk/README.md

 ```

 #### resetPassword(token, token_type){
-Sends a login OTP , The OTP may only be used for the .login() api
+Sends a login OTP , The OTP may only be used for the .login() API

 ```javascript
 Blockv.UserManager.resetPassword("+44 123 4569", "phone_number").then(data => {